 Classification of Bachelor’s in Mass Communication Programs

-Before selecting a mass communications program, students should not only research the core requirements for the B.A. or B.S., but also review the major requirements and elective options in each track as well to ensure the program meets their current academic and future professional needs.
+Although most colleges and universities only offer a B.A. or a B.S. in mass communication, some universities offer both types of degree programs.
+Before selecting a mass communications program, students should not only research the core requirements for the B.A. or B.S. degree, but also review the major requirements and elective options in each track as well to ensure the program meets their current academic and future professional needs.
+Common program names for bachelor’s in mass communication programs:

 Curriculum Details for Bachelor’s in Mass Communications Programs